knowledge-summary/programming-book-summary/designing-machine-learning-systems.md

 - A line in data can be indefinitely long, especially if it's stored in a binary format.
 Specifying a diff can be not helpful
 - Dataset can be so large than duplicating it multiple times across different versions might be unfeasible
 - A dataset might not fit into a local machine
-- Definition of a diff when versioning data
+- Definition of a diff is unclear when versioning data (checksum, existence of file)
-- Resolving merge conflicts can be challenging (especially when there is privacy law such as General Data Protection Regulation (GDPR))
+- Resolving merge conflicts can be challenging
+- Privacy law such as General Data Protection Regulation (GDPR) might make it legally impossible to recover older version of data

 As of 2021, data versioning tools like DVC only register a diff if the checksum of the total directory has changed and if a file is removed or added.

 Aggressive tracking and versioning helps with reproducibility, but it doesn't ensure reproducibility.
 The framework and hardware might introduce nondeterminism to the experiment results.

 ## Debugging  ML Models
+Challengs of debugging ML models
+- ML models fails silently
+- Difficulty in validating whether a bug has been fixed
+- Cross-functional complexity (data, labels, algorithm, code, infrastructure), which might be owned by different teams

 Reasons that an ML model can fail:
-- Theoretical constraints
+- Theoretical constraints (e.g. linear regression might fail when the decision boundaries aren't linear)
-- Poor implementation of model
+- Poor implementation of model (e.g. forgot to stop gradient updates when running evaluation)
 - Poor choice of parameters
-- Data problems
+- Data problems (e.g. noisy labels, outdated statistic when performing normalization)
-- Poor choice of features
+- Poor choice of features (e.g. data leakage)

-Tried-and-true debugging techniques by experienced ML engineers
+Tried-and-true debugging techniques by experienced ML engineers (from [A Recipe for Training Neural Network](http://karpathy.github.io/2019/04/25/recipe/))
 - **Start simple and gradually add more components** -If you want to use a BERT-like model, which use both a masked language model (MLM) and next sentence prediction (NSP) loss, you might want to use only the MLM loss before adding NLS loss
 - **Overfit a single branch** - Try to overfit a small amount of data.
 If it can't overfit, there might be something wrong with the implementation
-- **Set a random seed** - to ensure consistency between different runs
+- **Set a random seed** - to ensure consistency between different runs and allows reproducibility

+## Distributed Training
+It's common to train a model using data that doesn't fit into memory (e.g. medical data, large-language models)

+Expertise in scalability is hard to acquire because it requires having regular access to massive compute resources.

+There are different scenarios
+- Full data doesn't fit into memory
+- Single data sample doesn't fit into memory

+When the data doesn't fit into memory, the algorithm of preprocessing (e.g. zero centering, normalizing, whitening), shuffling, batching data need to run out of core and in parallel.
+Gradient checkpoint can be used when a single data sample can't fit into memory.

+### Data Parallelism
+Data parallelism is a method to split data on multiple machines, train the model on all of them and accumulate gradients.

+Ways of accumulating gradients from different machines
+- Synchronous stochastic gradient descent (SGD)
+- Asynchronous stochastic gradient descent

+### Model Parallelism

+## AutoML

+### Soft AutoML: Hyperparameter Tuning

+### Hard AutoML: Architecture Search and Learned Optimizer